Giving birth is arguably the most intense experience we will ever have.

 I need you to just be with me.
 If you can’t find words to say, it’s probably because there aren’t any.
 Please don’t be afraid to just sit with me in silence.
 I know it feels awkward to you, but to me, it feels like home.

 Encourage me to get help.
 Remind me that I am not alone, and support is out there.
-Help me find a therapist or support group that specializes in trauma and traumatic births so I can work through my pain.
+Help me find a therapist or support group that specializes in trauma and traumatic birth stories so I can work through my pain.

 And just love my baby and me.